AustinCodingAcademy/alumni-gitbook/2019-summer/6-whiteboarding.md

 * **Part 1:** Research onsite interview formats for the companies you're interested in.
 The [Tech Interview Handbook](https://yangshun.github.io/tech-interview-handbook/company-interview-formats) is a good place to start - it covers onsite interview formats for some of the most popular companies (Google, Facebook, Dropbox, etc).
 For smaller companies, look on job search forums and blogs - you may be able to find some clues about what to expect during the onsite interview process.

 * **Part 2:** Get yourself a copy of [Cracking the Coding Interview](http://www.crackingthecodinginterview.com/), the gold standard for technical interview prep.
-[Austin Public Library](https://austin.bibliocommons.com/item/show/1106616067) has 8 copies available.
-If you would like to purchase a copy, BookPeople in downtown Austin usually has a few copies in stock, or they will happily order it for you if it's sold out.
+It should be available in the library.
+If you would like to purchase a copy,
   * Once you have your copy, read Section VII (Technical Questions).
 It's a great summary of what to expect in technical interviews and how to prepare.

 * **Part 3:** Develop a plan of action and start practicing!
 Plan to practice coding questions on a frequent, regular basis.
 Set aside time every day to practice your technical interview skills.
 Using the resources above, gather a list of questions to use as practice material and schedule out time to tackle each question.